July 13-15, 2026: Narrative Therapy Approaches to Mental Health Problems

 Regular rate: $580 after June 13, 2026

-Are you looking for hopeful, effective and respectful ways of working with those who have mental health problems?
-Have you been concerned about isolation that people with mental health problems can experience?
-Have you wondered what Narrative Therapy might look like in a mental health setting or when working with those who have mental health problems?
+Are you looking for hopeful, effective and respectful ways of working with those struggling with mental health problems?
+Have you been concerned about the effects of isolation for the people you are working alongside that are experiencing mental health problems?
+Have you wondered what Narrative Therapy might look like in a mental health setting or when working with those suffering from mental health problems?
 Then this workshop will offer clarity and inspiration for you.

 In many ways narrative practices were shaped out of responding to mental health suffering.
 This workshop will cover how some of those ideas have been utilised and elaborated by David Newman and Angel Yuen in their work with individuals, families and groups experiencing mental health difficulties.